Ethel, Washington: Politics

-Ethel has historically voted as favoring the Republican Party and Conservatism.
-As this is an unincorporated community, there are no defined bounds, and the precinct may be incongruous with the census boundaries.
+As Ethel is an unincorporated community, there are no defined bounds, and the precinct may be incongruous with the census boundaries.

 Third parties that received ballots in the 2020 election include 15 votes for the Libertarian Party and 4 votes for the Green Party.
 There were 5 votes for write-in candidates.
+In the 2024 election, there were 9 votes cast for write-in candidates and 16 votes were tallied for Robert F. Kennedy Jr..